 Sue: That’s just silly.
 Robert deserves a smack for that.

 Weng-Chiang is apoplectic with rage.
 We think.
-It’s hard to tell given that he’s always like this.
+It’s hard to tell because he’s always like this.
 Anyway, he must be angry because he orders one of his minions to kill himself.

 Sue: Ooh, he’s cracked a filling and he’s been poisoned at the same time.
 Poor thing.

-When Litefoot and Jago meet for the first time, sparks fly.
+Litefoot and Jago meet for the first time.
+Sparks fly.